Public sample

 Frequently asked

-What is a GAIO Deficit Report?
+What is a GAIO Audit Report?

 GAIO stands for Generative AI Optimization — getting your brand cited inside AI answers, not just ranked on a results page.
 The Deficit Report is RankBee's diagnostic: across leading AI engines (ChatGPT, Gemini, Perplexity, Claude, and Google AI Overviews) and a tailored prompt set, it shows which answers your brand is missing from, which competitors take the citation in your place, and the technical and content reasons why.